jjs003/CapstoneProject/index.md

 A thorough code review helps catch potential issues early, improving code structure, readability, and efficiency.
 In my review, I analyze key aspects such as logic, security, and documentation.
 I highlight areas that need refinement, such as optimizing game mechanics, enhancing code organization, and improving the code comments in order to make the code more understandable for future developers.
 Below, you can find my initial code review for the Breakout artifact.

 {% include youtube.html id="1ZgfcmOjpa4" %}
-*Code Review for the original Breakout artifact*
+*Code Review for the original Breakout artifact.*

 ## Capstone Course Outcomes
 Listed below are the outcomes that have been met through each enhancement, as well as the code review, enhancement narratives, and the professional self-assessment provided at the beginning of this ePortfolio.